Cray-HPE/docs-csm/operations/system_layout_service/Add_UAN_CAN_IP_Addresses_to_SLS.md

     Example output:

-    ```
+    ```console
     Server:     10.92.100.225
     Address:    10.92.100.225#53

     Name:       uan01.can
     Address:    10.103.2.24
     ```

-    ```
+    ```bash
     ncn-m001# nslookup uan01-can.can
     ```

     Example output:

-    ```
+    ```console
     Server:     10.92.100.225
     Address:    10.92.100.225#53

     Name:       uan01-can.can
     Address:    10.103.2.24
     ```

     As stated above, the UAN play uan_interfaces will attempt to nslookup the hostname of the node with with ".can" appended.
 Make sure this alias resolves if the CAN is going to be configured on that particular UAN.
     In certain upgrade scenarios, the expected alias may not have been added by default.